geomob/geomob-website/_posts/2020-04-07-april-7th-geomob-online-details.markdown

 * [Dāvis Viļums](https://twitter.com/DavisVilums) will show off his [All the Streets](http://davis.vilums.me/all-the-streets/) project

+* Michael Langbein from [DLR](https://www.dlr.de) will give an overview of the work being done by the [RIESGOS](https://www.riesgos.de/en/)(Multi-risk analysis and information system components for the Andes region) project.

 <div class="heading">The organizer:</div>
 Geomob is organized by [Ed Freyfogle](https://twitter.com/freyfogle)